 Buffalo Toronto Public Media WBFO’S Eileen Buckley explored the HISTORY OF WATERWAYS.
 Some of the topics explored were historical moments including the Erie Canal, a boom in the port in the late 1800s, Lake Erie pollution of the 1960s, conditions and concerns about the water of the 1970s, fish and wildlife that live below our waters, the recent Buffalo River dredging, and access to our waterfront.

-This series was part of the WNED-TV project “If Our Water Could Talk.”
+This series was part of the WNED PBS project “If Our Water Could Talk.”
 Eileen Buckley’s stories aired on Buffalo Toronto Public Media WBFO leading up to the premiere of the production in 2014.

 Listen to the WBFO stories:

 Listen to If Our Water Could Talk Part I: Buffalo River History by Eileen Buckley

 After decades of pollution pouring into our waterways, a massive cleanup effort continues along the Buffalo River.
 Buffalo Toronto Public Media is examining our region's water resources in a project called If Our Water Could Talk, a special documentary that aired on WNED-TV.
 Buffalo Toronto Public Media WBFO's Eileen Buckley begins the series looking back to the industrial age that tainted out most precious resource.